pakiZBRG/nft-baazar/README.md

-Basic Hardhat template for building extensive smart contracts with frontend.
-You can test your contracts locally and on testnets (Goerli and Mumbai).
-It supports Goerli and Mumbai test networks.
+# NFT Marketplace on Which You Can Mint and Sell/Buy NFTs

-# Hardhat Setup
+## Hardhat Setup
 - [Setup environment variables](#setup-environment-variables)
 - [Install](#install)
   - [ERESOLVE unable to resolve dependency tree](#eresolve-unable-to-resolve-dependency-tree)